Duke in Rome

 VISA

 No visas are required of U.S. citizens.
-Non U.S. citizens should pay special attention to the visa requirements for their specific citizenship by contacting the country embassy to find out if any visa restrictions are in effect.
+Non U.S. citizens should pay special attention to the visa requirements for their specific citizenship by contacting the country embassy to find out if any visas are required for participation.

 PASSPORT